15 August 1956* (St 19/2) Distribution of “Amerika” magazine in USSR

 3.

-communication in the correct organization of work on the dissemination of the magazine Amerika.
-A subscription to this magazine should also be carried out in such a way that among its subscribers will be politically literate, ideologically steadfast people.
-It is recommended that the subscription to the magazine be carried out not in postal divisions but by public distributors of the print press at enterprises and institutions.
-In the organization of the retail sale of the magazine it is crucial to ensure that it not be sold in kiosks located in places where there are usually large concentrations of people (bazaars, parks, railway stations) but in kiosks at enterprises, institutions, in theaters, on central streets, and only in limited quantities.
-There is no need to seek the sale of all issues of the magazine.
-In agreement with the American side, the Soviet organs of communication have the right to return up to half the edition to the magazine publishers if it is not possible to sell it.
-Party organizations should take care to ensure that an unhealthy situation of speculative purchasing is not created around the distribution of the magazine America.
+In organizing retail sales of the magazine it is crucial to ensure that it not be sold in kiosks located in places where there are usually large concentrations of people (bazaars, parks, railway stations), but in kiosks at enterprises, institutions, in theatres, on central streets, and only in limited quantities.
+There is no need to aim to sell all issues of the magazine.
+In agreement with the American side, the Soviet agencies of communication have the right to return up to half the edition to the magazine’s publishers if it cannot be sold.
+Party organizations should take care that an unhealthy interest in purchasing the “Amerika” magazine is not created around its distribution.

 ——————————————————-